 - The full series of a COVID-19 vaccine authorized by Health Canada, or any combination of such vaccines, - One or two doses of a COVID-19 vaccine not authorized by Health Canada, followed by one dose of a COVID-19 mRNA vaccine authorized by Health Canada, or - Three doses of a COVID-19 vaccine not authorized by Health Canada; and - They received their final dose of the COVID-19 vaccine at least 14 days ago.

 Up to Date:

-Being 'up to date' means a person has received all recommended COVID-19 vaccines, including primary series doses and any booster dose(s) when eligible.
+Being 'up to date' means a person has completed their primary series and has received a COVID-19 vaccine within the last six months.